• Skip to primary navigation

 Baked Jalapeño Poppers

-Baked jalapeño poppers are a low carb, vegetarian finger food that’s a perfect snack on game night.
-Cream cheese, cheddar, fresh garlic, and sriracha sauce make these stuffed jalapeños a crowd pleasing appetizer.
-Your friends will want you to make these delicious morsels for the Big Game party!
+Baked jalapeño poppers are a vegetarian finger food that’s a perfect snack on game night.
+Cream cheese, cheddar, garlic, and sriracha sauce make these stuffed jalapeños a crowd pleasing appetizer for the Big Game party!

 5 from 1 vote